etiur/satmutagenesis/docs/source/pele_files.rst

                         Series of atoms of the residues to follow in this format -> chain ID:position:atom name
+        --cpus CPUS           Include the number of cpus desired -po, --polarize_metals
+                            used if there are metals in the system -fa POLARIZATION_FACTOR, --polarization_factor POLARIZATION_FACTOR
+                              The number to divide the charges
-        --cpus CPUS           Include the number of cpus desired --cu                  used if there are copper in the system -t, --test            Used if you want to run a test before -n, --nord            used if LSF is the utility managing the jobs -s SEED, --seed SEED  Include the seed number to make the simulation
+        -t, --test            Used if you want to run a test before -n, --nord            used if LSF is the utility managing the jobs -s SEED, --seed SEED  Include the seed number to make the simulation